-For private market transactions, best execution factors will vary depending on the type of deal, but typically can include assessing pricing, valuation, modelling and assumptions, market and trade comparables, analysis of peer performance, track record, stress and scenario testing, bid strategy (e.g. if auction based), transaction costs, and key fund / economic terms.
-PMG's approach to best execution is documented within the relevant investment committee paper (e.g. PMIC).
+For private market transactions, best execution factors will vary depending on the type of deal, but typically can include assessing pricing, valuation, modelling and assumptions, market and trade comparable, analysis of peer performance, track record, stress and scenario testing, bid strategy (e.g. if auction based), transaction costs, and key fund / economic terms.
+PMG's approach to best execution is documented within the relevant investment committee paper.

-10. Execution Venues
+5.4 Execution Venues

-The FCA defines an "execution venue" as an exchange, a multilateral trading facility, a broker, a market maker, a systematic internaliser or another liquidity provider.
+The FCA defines an "execution venue" as an exchange, a multilateral trading facility, a market maker, a systematic internaliser or another liquidity provider.
 In many circumstances, the execution venue will be the counterparty to the trade.
-USSIM maintains a list of approved execution venues and counterparties which is included in Annex A. USSIM expects to use a selection of Execution Venues.
+USSIM maintains a list of approved execution venues and counterparties.
+USSIM expects to use a selection of Execution Venues.
 Sometimes there is only one appropriate venue, and, in such cases, USSIM will only use a single venue.

 Having assessed the relevant execution factors and relative importance of the execution factors specific to that order to achieve consistently the best overall result as well as any specific instructions, USSIM will select the most appropriate Execution Venue(s) from those available (when there is a choice) and execute the order accordingly.